Fortress of Solitude

 A room filled with various space creatures and specimens that Superman collected from around the universe.

 Superman once used the Supermobile when an asteroid with the properties of a red sun passed over earth.
 The Android got free and battled the JLA and only Superman was left.
 Superman escaped to the Fortress and used the Supermobile to defeat the Android.
 It also houses a steel diary, it's pen is actually thought guided and writes whatever Superman thinks.

 Other Artifacts found at the Fortress

-Phantom Zone Projector: In those day, when you beam someone with the Phantom Zone projector he turns into a Phantom, no one can see, hear or feel him but they can see and hear you.
+Phantom Zone Projector: In those day, when you beam someone with the Phantom Zone Projector they would turn into a Phantom, no one can see, hear or feel them but they can see and hear you.
 Superman communicates with them using a form of telepathy.
-Most of the Zoner's reside on Earth since Jor El (Superman's father) was the one who imprisoned him.
+Most of the Zoner's reside on Earth since Jor-El (Superman's father) was the one who imprisoned him.
 Thy only way to see a Phantom Zone prisoner is by a special pill.
 The prisoner is given a pill before he is sent to a ghost like state and when light is passed on to him his skeleton becomes visible.
 So far only one prisoner who swallowed the pill escaped from the authorities.
 This prompted the Prisoners to make an oath to help a fellow Prisoner and (even Superman) if the need be.

 Superman's Underwater Fortress of Solitude